ppy/osu-wiki/wiki/Tournaments/o!cCC/1/en.md

 13. Any player no-showing Qualifiers without any explanation will get a 1-year ban from any Kasumii tournaments.
 Any player who no-shows twice in Bracket stage without any explanation will get a 2-years ban from any of Kasumii tournaments.
     - Players currently on all running  blacklist can accesed via [this link](https://docs.google.com/spreadsheets/d/e/2PACX-1vR_ZTkA7f3Z_ApxUPtHKkdXncl_RVLA3pwFFsx-Me1RmJ4QpqsoUii-veVw00XJDYtV1XfJEgy7wfw0/pubhtml).
 Any player potentially banned from my tournaments due to this will be put there.

-### Qualifier Stage Details
+### Qualifiers details

-The Qualifiers Stage is a stage purely meant for seeding purposes.
+The Qualifiers is a stage purely meant for seeding purposes.
 It is much better than pp seeding for this kind of tournaments, for well, pretty obvious reasons.
 We could have also seeded via [PakaChan's pp convert leaderboards](https://pakachan.github.io/osustuff/ppconvert.html), but that wouldn't work too well if we got 4 digits signing up to the tournament, as this only takes the top 1000 players.
 I don't want to take any risky steps, and therefore made it this way.
 The qualifier stage is pretty straight forward.
 Players will come into a lobby, play the entire mappool (which will have a much smaller format than usual, around 5-6 maps.) twice in their lobby, and then they're done.
 People you're in the same lobby with basically don't matter in the slightest, as your scores will be compared to every player in the tournament.
 Each player will be ranked by their score on each map, then we will do the average of all these ranks, and that will be the final ranking for the seedings of this tournament.

-### Winning Condition
+### Winning conditions

 1. Round of 32: Best-Of-7 (First to 4 points wins)
 2. Round of 16 and the Quarterfinals: Best-Of-9 (First to 5 points wins)